centiservice/matssocket/matssocket-client-javascript/client/README-development.md

 * `build`: (for 'client') Builds the modules, including `tsc` to make TypeScript defs + tasks `archiveLib` and `jsDoc`.
 * `build`: (for 'tests') Builds the modules for tests + task `testJs`.
+* `buildJs`: Convenient "synonym" for build for both `matssocket-client-javascript:client` and `matssocket-client-javascript:tests`, which means that you can run them both from root with `./gradlew buildJs`
 * `archiveLib`: zips up the `lib/` directory, and puts the zip it in the `build-gradle/dist/` directory.
 * `jsDoc`: runs `npm run jsdoc` to generate JSDoc documentation, and shows the path to the result.
 * `test`: synonym for `testJs`.